CatAIGeek/prophet-challenge/README.md

 Re-Submission Note:
 I received feedback from the grader and am resubmitting this assignment.
 The feedback was extremly useful and after revisinging notes on this module, I have a much better unerestanding of the material.
-Please see the resubmitted assignment using the COLab link embeded abover as of 7.23.2024.
+Please see the resubmitted assignment using the COLab link embeded abover as of 7.23.2024. (forecasting_net_prophet.ipynb)